jtmullen/fsgp-2025-site/_posts/2000-01-02-followAlong.md

 ## _In Person_

 Spectators are invited to attend Electrek FSGP 2025 for free!
 Come see the solar cars complete laps on the track or check them out up close during evening charging periods.
+[Concessions](https://www.americansolarchallenge.org/ASC/wp-content/uploads/2025/03/2025_FSGP_NCM_Concession_Menu.pdf) will be available 6:30-10:30 and 11-2.
 The best times to attend for spectators are:
   <div class="responsive-grid">
     <div class="responsive-column">
       <p><b>Thursday July 3rd</b></p>